cjholcomb/predicting-recovery/README.md

 I will be considering only the raw number of jobs in any given county.
 A county will be defined as "recovered" if the number of jobs in any fiscal quarter after the recession event surpasses its peak before the event.
 I will not be taking into account population change, nor will I be considering if a single person holds more than one job.
 The "recovery event" for both recessions (2001 & 2007) are in Q3 of 2001 and Q3 of 2008 (Sept.
 11 and the 2008 housing price collapse).
 This does not necessarily correspond with the beginning of the official recession, but as these are the most dramatic periods of shift in the economy.
 I will not be considering wages within the county, or the number of firms offering jobs (like I did last time).
-All feature measures will be taken from the quarter of the
+All feature measures will be taken from the quarter of the recession event.

 ## Dataset: